 #Comment Ends

-Emergency ex parte custody motions are considered Priority 1 matters and, while the COVID-19 restrictions remain in place concerning in person hearings, these are heard in person, if granted.

-#Comment Begins

-Warning: Much of the real experience amongst practitioners during COVID-19 is that emergency ex parte motions are routinely being denied.
-The court is then in the position of not being required to hold in court hearings and can rather schedule the matter at some future date for a remote hearing.
-Such practice is often devastating to families who really do require immediate court intervention.

-#Comment Ends

 § 8.26 Filing Custody and Visitation Motions Pendente Lite—General Considerations

 The trial courts have vast discretion to enter temporary or interim orders of custody and visitation to meet the best interests of the minor child.
 Hall v.
 Hall, 186 Conn.
 118 (1982).